deta/cloud-docs/docs/drive/sdk.md

 ```

 :::note
-  If you are using Deta Drive within a [Deta Micro](/docs/micros/about), you must include `deta` in your `package.json` file to install the lastest sdk version.
+  If you are using Deta Drive within a [Deta Micro](/docs/micros/about), you must include `deta` in your `package.json` file to install the latest sdk version.

   A valid project key is pre-set in the Micro's environment.
 There is no need to pass a key in the initialization step.